Skip to main content

 Rule 3769-5-29 | Proof of identity.

-No horse may start in any race unless it be fully identified.
-Burden of proving identity rests with the person or persons having charge of the horse at the meeting, and the stewards may suspend and refer to the commission such persons in case of fraud or attempted fraud.
+No horse may start in any race unless it is fully identified.
+The burden of proving identity rests with the person or persons having charge of the horse at the meeting, and the stewards may suspend and refer to the commission such persons in case of fraud or attempted fraud.
 The stewards also may suspend and refer to the commission any other person who aids in any way in the perpetration of a fraud or who participates in any attempt at fraud.
 Any person found guilty of violating this rule shall be subject to the penalties provided in rule 3769-5-99 of the Administrative Code.

-Last updated March 8, 2023 at 8:39 AM
+Last updated December 22, 2025 at 1:47 AM

 Supplemental Information